-Sono Bisque Doll wa Koi wo Suru Season 2 release date predictions: Renewal very likely
+Sono Bisque Doll wa Koi wo Suru Season 2 release date predictions: Is 2024 likely?

 As of the last update, Aniplex, Square Enix, Studio CloverWorks, or any company related to the production of the anime has not officially confirmed the My-Dress Up Darling Season 2 release date.
-Nor has the production of a My Dress-Up Darling sequel been announced.
+However, the production of a My Dress-Up Darling sequel was announced on September 17, 2022.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when, or if, the Sono Bisque Doll wa Koi wo Suru Season 2 release date will occur in the future.